gfornari/stable-roommates-problem/README.md

 This implementation of the algorithm doesn't support partial lists of preferences, but there's a trick.

-If you don't want to proved full lists of preferences, the function `fillWithRandom` of `utils.js` can help you filling randomly the remaining preferences.
+If you don't want to provide full lists of preferences, the function `fillWithRandom` of `utils.js` can help you filling randomly the remaining preferences.
 Be aware that in this way you could end up with no stable matching.
 A simple workaround is to re-run the algorithm with newly random filled preferences lists.
 You can find an example of this in the `index.js` file.

 ## Complexity